-Tim Omarzu covers Catoosa and Walker counties for the Times Free Press.
+Tim Omarzu covers education for the Times Free Press.

 Omarzu is a longtime journalist who has worked as a reporter and editor at daily and weekly newspapers in Michigan, Nevada and California.